 According to Occupational Safety and Health Administration (OSHA) Hazard Communication Standard CFR29 1910.1200 (HazCom), employers must ensure employees have access to information about the ...

-OSHA[2] revised its Hazard Communication Standard (HCS) to align with the United Nations’ Globally Harmonized System of Classification and Labeling of Chemicals (GHS).
-Two significant changes ...
+WASHINGTON (CN) – The Occupational Safety and Health Administration has revised its Hazard Communication Standard to conform to the United Nations’ Globally Harmonized System of ...

 Globally Harmonized System of Classification and Labeling of Chemicals (GHS) is a standardized, international approach to hazard communication.
 The standard, which was previously known as the 'Right ...